makersacademy/airport_challenge/README.md

 As user story requires weather to be considered prior to land/take off, I have added weather as an default parameter within Airport initialisation up for ease of use.
 This has been tested within feature tests to ensure isolation of unit tests.

 Edge cases considered - decision taken to implement planes to initialize flying - to allow to test that only flying planes can land, and non flying planes can take off.

 I have aimed to solve this challenge using the BDD cycle, with a test driven approach.

-I have included feature tests within the file - whilst I am aware these repeat code, I have added individual tests for clarity at this stage in my progression.
+I have included feature tests within the file - whilst I am aware these repeat some code, I have added individual tests for clarity at this stage in my progression.

 ## Getting started
 * git clone git@github.com:Leigan0/airport_challenge.git